The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕

-A small woodland area in Crosstown, located on the corner of Thorneyholme Drive and Woodside.
-The wood is over 100 years old, and was once part of the grounds of Knutsford College (a school for boys which closed permanently in the 1960’s).
+College Wood is a small area of woodland in Crosstown, on the corner of Thorneyholme Drive and Woodside.
+Over 100 years old, the wood was once part of the grounds of Knutsford College (a school for boys which closed permanently in the 1960s) and is a quiet place for a short stroll.

-The wood provides a quiet place for a short stroll.
-It certainly is not a long walk for your dog, but if you just so happen to be in the area, it might be worth popping by to give your dog a short sniffy break.
+It certainly won’t provide a long walk for your dog, but if you’re in the area, it’s worth popping by to give your dog a short, sniffy break.

 Rating (out of 5)